fz172/fanfly/_posts/2024-06-04-right-spar-complete.md

 minutes: 240
 ---

-## Tasks completed
+## TLDR

-* Installed all right ribs
+- Installed all right ribs
-* Built inspection hatches
+- Built inspection hatches
-* Started assembly 3 (bottom skin)
+- Started assembly 3 (bottom skin)
-* Misc: inventory
+- Misc: inventory

 ## Right ribs

 I spent a few hours to fully install all ribs to the right wing spar.

-* Dimpled a few ribs
+- Dimpled a few ribs
-* Clecoed each rib to spar for alignment
+- Clecoed each rib to spar for alignment
-* Riveted each rib front and back
+- Riveted each rib front and back

 ![ref](/assets/img/20240604/spar_overview.jpg)

 It looks like a wing now!!

 Front riveting was pretty easy.
 Riveting on the back was a little challenging because I installed the rear spar channel out of order, so it caused some obscruction when I needed to rivet the ribs from the back.
 Each rib requries either 4 or 5 rivets on the back, and due to the placement of the rear channel, I cannot rivet the center 2 rivets for each rib from the back.
 So I shot the rivets from the other direction.